New Academic Building

 - Ph.D.
 History, The University of York, 2014

-- Anglo-Saxon diplomatic, law and administration, Anglo-Saxon culture and prosopography, the church in Anglo-Saxon England, hagiography, Old English literature, medieval urban history, historiography, the horse in the ancient and medieval worlds, Anglo-Norman literature and culture, the Crusades, Roman Britain and Roman history and literature.
+- Anglo-Saxon diplomatic, law and administration, Anglo-Saxon culture and prosopography, Northumbria in the eleventh century, the church in Anglo-Saxon England, hagiography, Old English literature, medieval urban history, historiography, the horse in the ancient and medieval worlds, Anglo-Norman literature and culture, the Crusades, Roman Britain and Roman history and literature.

 Select publications & presentations:

-- Book: The Reeve in Late Anglo-Saxon England – Boydell and Brewer Ltd. Forthcoming
+- Book: The Reeve in Late Anglo-Saxon England (Boydell and Brewer Ltd.) forthcoming 2020 in the series Anglo-Saxon Studies

-- Invited talk: “Archbishop Wulfstan’s campaign for a ‘holy society’: the reeve as shepherd of the Anglo-Saxon people” in panel on “Wulfstan and Anglo-Saxon Law” at the 53rd International Congress on Medieval Studies, Kalamazoo at Western Michigan University, Kalamazoo, MI.
+- “Archbishop Wulfstan’s campaign for a ‘holy society’: the reeve as shepherd of the Anglo-Saxon people” at the 53rd International Congress on Medieval Studies, Kalamazoo at Western Michigan University, Kalamazoo, MI, May 10 – 13.

-- “The Reeve and Estate Management in Late Anglo-Saxon England” at the 24th Annual Arizona Center for Medieval and Renaissance Studies (ACMRS) Conference.
-Theme: Reading the Natural World: Perceptions of the Environment and Ecology in the Global Middle Ages and Renaissance.
+- “The Reeve and Estate Management in Late Anglo-Saxon England” at the 24th Annual Arizona Center for Medieval and Renaissance Studies (ACMRS) Conference, Feb.
+8 – 10.